jozzy117/openFabricFE/README.md

 # OpenFabricShop

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.10.
+## Deployment steps

+For Heroku:
+Create a Heroku account and install the Heroku CLI.
+Create a new Heroku app using `heroku create`.
+Set the buildpack for the application using `heroku buildpacks:set heroku/nodejs`.
+Add and commit the files to your Git repository using `git add .` and `git commit -m "Initial commit"`.
+Push the application to Heroku using `git push heroku master`.
+Access your deployed application using the provided Heroku app URL.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.